 Winter Hospitality work in The Rockies

-Spend a winter season in the Canadian Rockies working in hospitality roles in hotels.
-Have a guaranteed job before you leave home.
-Earn money to finance an awesome ski or snowboard season and make the most of life in this famous mountain region with its varied terrain and good snowfall.
+Spend your winter living and working in the Canadian Rockies.
+Have a guaranteed job working in a hotel before you leave home.
+Earn money to finance an awesome ski or snowboard season and social life.
+This is the true meaning of ‘work hard, play hard’!

 - Kitchen and restaurant: working as dishwashers behind the scenes or bussers in the restaurant, clearing tables and re-stocking cutlery.